AI-Hypercomputer/xpk/docs/usage/workloads.md

   --declared-duration-minutes=90
 ```

-The new flags (each optional individually, but typically used together):

 | Flag | Purpose |
 |---|---|
 | `--team` | Team key from the cluster's team-quota ConfigMap.
 Sets namespace, LocalQueue, PriorityClass; overrides `--priority`. |